Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Conclusions

 \section{Conclusions}

-In this paper, I analyse the determinants of low performers students in the Latin American region at secondary level using PISA 2022 data, including 10 LAC countries.
-Combining the performance on three subjects assessed (math, reading and science), I focus on the bottom learning distribution into the three brackets of performance (\citealp{oecd23a}): level 0 (no achievement), level 1 (below basic competencies) and level 2 (achieving basic competencies), where around 83\% of the region students' performance falls.
-I rely on two working samples: the sub-groups of bottom performers (level 0 versus level 1, $N$ = 16,236) and low performers (level 1 versus level 2, $N$ = 9,484) to compare the dealing determinants of only reaching either level 0 or level 1, correspondingly.
-Methodologically, using recent advancements on interpretable ML modelling (\citealp{chen23,lundberg17}), I use the SHAP method to pin down the main determinants of learning poverty in the LAC region.
-I obtain global and local versions of estimates, both at the regional level and country level.
+In this paper, we analyse the determinants of low performers students in the LAC region at secondary level using PISA 2022 data.
+Combining the performance on three subjects assessed (math, reading and science), we focus on the bottom learning distribution for three brackets of performance : level 0 (no achievement), level 1 (below basic competencies) and level 2 (achieving basic competencies), where around 83\% of the region students' performance falls.
+We rely on two working samples: the sub-groups of bottom performers (level 0 versus level 1, $N$ = 16,236) and low performers (level 1 versus level 2, $N$ = 9,484) to compare the determinants of only reaching either level 0 or level 1, correspondingly.
+Methodologically, we use the SHAP method (\citealp{chen23,lundberg17}) to pin down the main determinants of learning poverty in the LAC region.
+We obtain global and local versions of estimates, both at the regional and country levels.

-The main findings from the global explanatory analysis can be summarised as follows.
-First, variables with the highest impacts (regardless of the direction of associations) are, to some extent, similar for determinants for bottom and low performers.
-Primary repetition, sense of belonging to school and well-being support from teachers are key drivers of falling into the lowest achievement group, whereas student’s paid work, the intensity of homework and mother's educational level are relevant for the level 1 versus level 2 comparison (located higher in the learning distribution), with household wealth and educational support and digital devices being higher ranked than in the level 0-level 1 comparison.
-Second, the rate of school contextual poverty and STR (pedagogic support) are also more relevant for the reaching level 2, whilst the prevalence of students with a second language being more prominent as a driver for the level 0 performance group.